 What can we as American movie-watchers see that’s so amazing in this movie? . . . something to be celebrated?
 It’s a production in black and white that has an obscured sense of interaction among the characters.
 The viewer is constantly “squinting” to understand what is meaningful in their dialog or in their actions, and who and what the characters represent.
 To an uninformed audience, the film simply “cannot be understood without a map” (Michalek, 1973, p.
 7).
 Yet, this depiction resonated strongly with those who first watched the film in its native Poland in 1958.

-For an American audience to fully appreciate and understand what is communicated in Ashes and Diamonds, it is necessary to become knowledgeable about its context of production in Communist Poland, and thus the symbolic representations that director Andrzej Wajda ( click to hear pronunciation ) chose in order to stay true to the writer’s intent.
-Indeed, it is difficult for many Americans today to imagine the difficulty of public communication in a place where strict control over cultural production exists, whereas we exchange ideas and information relatively freely via an amazing number of means.
+For an American audience to fully appreciate what is communicated in Ashes and Diamonds, it is necessary to understand its context of production in Communist Poland, and thus the symbolic representations that director Andrzej Wajda ( click to hear pronunciation ) chose to stay true to the writer’s intent.
+Indeed, it is difficult for many Americans today to imagine the difficulty of public communication in a place where strict control over cultural production exists, because we exchange ideas and information relatively freely via an amazing number of means.

 However, one might think about the “Golden Age” of Hollywood in a similar way to this era in Communist Poland—Hollywood’s films were characterized by euphemisms that presented roles and settings often absent the blatant realities of life.
 Under the strict Communist censorship that prevailed in Central Europe at the same time, creative expression was controlled by a theory of socialist realism.